joshmimura/DH-150-Assignment1/README.md

 # Assignment 1

-## DH 150 Assignment01: Heuristic Evaluation by Josh Mimura
+## DH 150 Assignment01: Heuristic Evaluation of Spotify's Mobile App by Josh Mimura

 The explosion of subscription-based music media platforms in the last decade have created a new community of listeners that can enjoy, share, and personalize their preferred music experiences.
 This community is unique because peer to peer interactions are rarely direct; rather, social connections exist through a mutual interest in an artist or genre of music.